Applying for jobs

 What should a CV contain?

-It’s a given that your CV must evidence experience, skills or personal attributes that the employer said they require.
+It’s a given that a CV must evidence experience, skills and personal attributes that the employer said they require.

-• Re-order bullet points to lead with the most relevant.
+If you’re applying for multiple roles, re-order bullet points for each job to lead with the most relevant.

-• Steer clear of long sentences anywhere – in your CV and in your covering.
+Steer clear of long sentences in your CV and covering.

-• Add a photo if you have one you’re happy to share (the CV is a marketing document – photos can help to build trust and engagement).
+Add a photo to your CV if you have one you’re happy to share (photos can help to build trust and engagement).

 Avoid ambiguity

-• Under the headings of ‘Duties’ or ‘Achievements’ put enough detail to succinctly differentiate your skills from the skills of someone else in a job that has the same job title.
-One mechanic might spend most of their time doing WOF’s.
+Detail Under the headings of ‘Duties’ or ‘Achievements’ put enough detail to succinctly show what you did.
+Don’t expect an employer to be able to guess what you did from just a job title.
+For example, one mechanic might spend most of their time doing WOF’s.
 Another might be expert in diagnostics.
-Don’t expect an employer to be able to guess what you did in your particular role.

-• Add reasons for leaving – at least for the last job or two.
-It could be a statement as simple as, “Seeking advancement” or “Role made redundant when function moved off shore”.
-Ideally, it will give the employer an impression of what motivates you or what changed that made you look for something new.
+Add reasons for leaving Add these for at least the last job or two.
+These could be statements as simple as, “Seeking advancement” or “Role made redundant when function moved off shore”.
+This statement should give the employer an impression of what motivates you, or what changed that made you look for something new.

 Sometimes less is more

-• Think of your CV as an invitation to the employer to have a discussion with you.
-It should inform on skills and achievements – yet still leave room to chat about how you might fit in with their needs.
+The CV is an invitation to the employer to meet with you.
+It should inform – yet still leave room for discussion.

 Think ahead to an interview

-• Be ready to back up what your CV says.
+Be ready to back up and expand on what your CV says (with examples, percentages and work stories).

 Interviews